zachlasiuk/arm-software-developers-ads/content/learning-paths/cross-platform/_example-learning-path/contribute-1-init.md

 ![alt-text #center](2-contribution-process.PNG "Contribution process")

-# Adding a new Learning Path to the website
+# Adding a new Learning Path

-To add new learning paths, navigate to the appropriate directory under content/learning-paths in your fork.
+To add a new Learning Path, navigate to the appropriate directory under content/learning-paths in your fork.

-There are 5 different categories into which you can contribute content:
+There are 5 categories into which you can contribute content:
 * server-and-cloud
 * desktop-and-laptop
 * embedded